drndr/multilabel-text-clf/README.md

 # Bag-of-Words Models vs. Graph- and Hierarchy-based Models vs. Sequence-based Models for Single-label and Multi-label Text Classification

 This repository contains code to reproduce the results in our paper 'Bag-of-Words Models vs. Graph- and Hierarchy-based Models vs. Sequence-based Models for Single-label and Multi-label Text Classification', which is an extension to the paper 'Bag-of-Words vs. Graph vs. Sequence in Text Classification: Questioning the Necessity of Text-Graphs and the Surprising Strength of a Wide MLP' published in ACL 2022.

 The goal of this study was to compare a simple WideMLP model with current state-of-art models (HiAGM, BERT, DistilBERT, gMLP/aMLP) on multi-label classification and compare the results to the single-label classification case, where WideMLP showed a strong performance.
 We split the repository into subfolders based on the different models (see [folder structure](#folder-structure)).
-Every subfolder has a README with introductions on how to run experiments.

 ### Folder structure:
     ├── HiAGM                                # Code for HiAGM